US allies fear the US is becoming increasingly unreliable whether Trump or Biden wins - ExBulletin

 US allies fear the US is becoming increasingly unreliable whether Trump or Biden wins

 The first Trump administration tested ties between the United States and its allies, particularly in Europe.
-Trump has ridiculed the leaders of some friendly countries, including Germany's Angela Merkel and Britain's Theresa May, while praising authoritarians like Turkish President Recep Tayyip Erdogan and Russian leader Vladimir Putin.
-He called China's Xi Jinping brilliant and Hungary's Viktor Orbn a great leader.
+Trump has derided the leaders of some friendly countries, including Germany's Angela Merkel and Britain's Theresa May, while praising authoritarian leaders such as Turkish President Recep Tayyip Erdogan and Russian leader Vladimir Putin.
+He described China's Xi Jinping as “brilliant” and Hungary's Viktor Orban as a “great leader”.

-In his campaign speeches, Trump remains skeptical of organizations such as NATO, often bemoaning the billions the United States spends on the military alliance whose support has been crucial to Ukraine. fight against the Russian invasion.
+In his campaign speeches, Trump remains skeptical of organizations such as NATO, often lamenting the billions the United States spends on the military alliance whose support has been essential to Ukraine's fight against the Russian invasion.

-Thomas Gift, director of the Center on American Politics at University College London, said that whoever wins the presidential race, the direction of travel will be the same toward a multipolar planet in which the United States are no longer the indisputable global superpower.
+Thomas Gift, director of the Center on American Politics at University College London, said that whoever wins the presidential race, the direction of travel will be the same: toward a multipolar planet in which the United States United are no longer “the indisputable global superpower”. “.

-Most allied leaders refrain from commenting directly on the US elections, sticking to the principle that it is up to Americans to choose their leader.
+Most allied leaders refrain from commenting directly on the U.S. election, sticking to the idea that it is up to Americans to choose their leader.

-They are aware that they will have to work with whoever the eventual winner is, and that behind the scenes governments will do the work behind the scenes to discreetly establish links with the political teams in the running, said Richard Dalton, a former high-ranking British diplomat.
+They are aware that they will have to work with whoever the eventual winner is — and behind the scenes, governments will do the “behind the scenes work” of discreetly establishing links with the contenders' political teams, Richard Dalton said , former senior British diplomat.

-But many of America's European and NATO allies worry that, with or without Trump, the United States will become less trustworthy.
+But many of America's European allies in NATO worry that, with or without Trump, the United States will become less trustworthy.
 Some began speaking openly about the need for members to increase military spending and plan for an alliance without the United States.

-German Chancellor Olaf Scholz said that he is currently on the phone with my colleagues a lot and asking them to do more to support Ukraine.
-Germany is the second largest donor of military aid to Kiev, behind the United States, but Scholz recently told Die Zeit that the country alone would not be able to fill its gaps if the United States stopped giving it. sustain.
+German Chancellor Olaf Scholz said he was “currently on the phone a lot with his colleagues and asking them to do more” to support Ukraine.
+Germany is the second-largest donor of military aid to Kiev, behind the United States, but Scholz recently told Die Zeit newspaper that the country alone would not be able to fill its gaps if “the United States stopped to be a support”.

 Russia, meanwhile, is working to strengthen ties with China, Iran and North Korea and is trying to reduce international support for Ukraine.

 Macron also suggested that American attention was focused away from Europe.
-If Washington's first priority is the United States, Washington's second priority is China.
+If Washington's first priority is the United States, its second priority is China.

-Trump has supporters in Europe, including pro-Russian populists like Hungary's Orbn.
-But the former British Prime Minister Boris Johnson raised a few eyebrows when he recently claimed that a Trump presidency could be exactly what the world needs.
+Trump has supporters in Europe, including pro-Russian populists like Hungary's Orban.
+But former British Prime Minister Boris Johnson raised eyebrows when he recently claimed that “a Trump presidency could be exactly what the world needs.”

-Johnson is a strong supporter of Ukraine in its fight against the Russian invasion, while Trump has frequently praised Putin and said he would end the war within 24 hours.
-However, Johnson said in a Daily Mail column that he did not think Trump would abandon the Ukrainians, but would instead help Ukraine win the war, leaving the West stronger and the world more stable.
+Johnson is a strong supporter of Ukraine in its fight against the Russian invasion, while Trump has often praised Putin and said he would end the war within 24 hours.
+However, Johnson said in a Daily Mail column that he did not think Trump would “abandon the Ukrainians” but would instead help Ukraine win the war, leaving the West stronger “and the world more stable”.

 Biden criticized Trump's Iran policies but failed to rebuild bridges with Tehran, which continues to flex its muscles in the region.

-Dalton, the former UK ambassador to Iran, said the outlook for the Middle East would be slightly worse under Trump than under Biden.
-But he said differences on key regional tensions, the Israeli-Palestinian conflict and Iranian ambitions, would be limited.
+Dalton, the former UK ambassador to Iran, said the outlook for the Middle East would be “slightly worse” under Trump than under Biden.
+But he said differences over the region's main tensions – the Israeli-Palestinian conflict and Iran's ambitions – would be limited.

-Palestinians and their supporters, meanwhile, are imploring Biden to moderate U.S. support for Israel, amid the conflict's civilian casualty toll war in Gaza climb.
+Meanwhile, Palestinians and their supporters are pleading with Biden to moderate U.S. support for Israel as the civilian death toll from the Gaza war rises.
 But hardliners in Israel say the United States is already limiting its offensive against Hamas too much.

-Itamar Ben-Gvir, Israel's far-right national security minister, recently said that Biden did not provide Israel with full support and that if Trump were in power, the conduct of the United States would be completely different.
+Itamar Ben-Gvir, Israel's far-right national security minister, recently said that Biden was not giving Israel his “full support” and that “if Trump were in power, the conduct of the United States would be completely different “.

 Like their allies, America's rivals do not openly express their preference for the outcome of the elections.